khushichaturvedi-04/-portfolio-projects/README.md

 # Portfolio Projects

-Electrical and Computer Engineering, North Carolina State University
+Computer Engineering, North Carolina State University

 A collection of engineering projects spanning embedded systems, machine learning, data visualization, mobile development, computer architecture, and quantum computing research.
 Each project folder contains a detailed README covering the system design, technical approach, and outcomes.
 Full source code is linked where public; private repositories are noted with access available on request.